reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     **ssh vmadmin@vm-az220-training-edge0001-dm080321.centralus.cloudapp.azure.com**.

 1. When prompted with **Are you sure you want to continue connecting?**, type **yes** and then press **Enter**.
 This prompt is a security confirmation since the certificate used to secure the connection to the VM is self-signed.
-The answer to this prompt will be remembered for subsequent connections, and is only prompted on the first connection.
+The answer to this prompt will be remembered for subsequent connections and is only prompted on the first connection.

 1. When prompted to enter the password, enter the administrator password `Password!123` that you created when the Edge Gateway VM was provisioned.